Elops smithi: Distribution

 Elops smithi is distributed in the western South Atlantic Ocean from as far south as Rio de Janeiro, Brazil, to the Caribbean Sea, Bahamas, and the southwestern Gulf of Mexico.

 Leptocephali and juveniles are also collected along the eastern seaboard of North America, the northern and eastern Gulf of Mexico, and Bermuda, but these represent waifs or vagrants, and do not support a population of adults.

 Its distribution overlaps with the ladyfish (Elops saurus) in the southeast US and the southern Gulf of Mexico.

 Biology

 Like other members of Elopidae, E. smithi is a pelagic fish that spawns in the sea, but little is known about this marine phase.
-The larvae, which are transparent and laterally compressed, are dispersed inshore and enter embayments, where they reside 2–3 yr before moving offshore.
-The juveniles are euryhaline, or tolerant to a wide range of salinity, so these embayments may be low-salinity estuaries or hyper-saline lagoons.
+The larvae, which are transparent and laterally compressed, are dispersed inshore and enter embayments, where they reside for two to three years before moving offshore.
+The juveniles are euryhaline, or tolerant to a wide range of salinity, so these embayments may be low-salinity estuaries or hypersaline lagoons.
 Subadults move into the lower reaches of the embayments, eventually leaving in association with maturation for offshore, marine habitats.
-Diets in the Caribbean region are dominated by engraulidids fish and penaeids shrimp.
+Diets in the Caribbean region are dominated by engraulidid fish and penaeid shrimp.